input-output-hk/mithril/mithril-test-lab/mithril-end-to-end/README.md

 Once saved, you need to reload your shell profile.
 Execute source $HOME/.bashrc or source $HOME/.zshrc (depending on the shell application you use).

-#### Use your own cardano binaries
+### Use your own cardano binaries

-The cardano binaries downloaded to run the test suite are only built for Linux.
+You can use your own compiled cardano binaries to run the end to end test:

-To run the end to end test, you will need to build and use your own compiled cardano binaries:

 - Build the **cardano-node** and **cardano-cli** binaries following the documentation on the [Cardano Developer Portal](https://developers.cardano.org/docs/get-started/installing-cardano-node#macos).